AAC commish 'vigorously' opposed to P5 protection in CFP - WHIZ News

 Aresco has been a vocal advocate of expansion while pushing back on the P5/G5 designation for years.
 He said the current CFP model doesn’t give teams from outside the Power Five a fair chance to make the field.

 “This branding is very harmful to us,” Aresco said.
-“It’s as if we plat in a different division.”
+“It’s as if we play in a different division.”

 A school from the Group of Five has never been close to making the final four in the eight-year history of the College Football Playoff.

-Cincinnati from the American is currently ranked fifth in the CFP rankings, the best showing for a Group of Five team.
+Cincinnati from the American is currently fifth in the CFP rankings, the best showing for a Group of Five team ever.

 Aresco said guaranteeing access only for the wealthier Power Five leagues in a new playoff format keeps the “caste system” in place.